MondialDatabase/api/README.md

 3. Run `sh build-api.sh` to build the project source code.
 4. Run `sh build-db.sh` to build the project Mondial database.
    NOTE: This will not do a clean rebuild of the database.
-If this is desired (e.g. due to a schema change), execute an `rm -r db-target` command first.
+If this is desired (e.g. due to a schema change), execute an `docker volume rm mondial-database-data` command first.
 3. Run `docker-compose up --build` to start the web services.
 To shut down the web services, run `docker-compose down`.

 ## Running Tests for the Web API